Open-Systems-Pharmacology/Itraconazole-Model/Evaluation/Input/Content/Section2.3_Model_Parameters_and_Assumptions.md

 In a next step, the solubility was optimized for the *solution fed* scenario (in comparison to *solution fasted*).

-Then, for the scenarios *capsule fasted* and *capsule fed*, solubility and the dissolution of the capsules (implemented via an empirical Weibull dissolution) were optimized.
+Then, for the scenarios *capsule fasted* and *capsule fed*, solubility and the dissolution rate of the capsules (implemented via an empirical Weibull dissolution) were optimized.

 The results of the optimization can be found in [Section 2.3.5](#235-Automated-Parameter-Identification).